-- The administrative lead applicant (Principal Investigator) must hold a full-time faculty appointment at the nominating institution.
-The nominating institution must be where the lead applicant's research will be conducted, and must be the primary funding recipient if the application is awarded. - PIs and multi-PIs must be independent investigator(s) with demonstrated institutional support and the specialized space and facilities needed to conduct the proposed research. - Applicants and key personnel may not have funding support for a similar project. - United States citizenship is not required; visa documentation is not required. - Each PI may only submit one application.
+- Applicants must have a Catalyst Award completion date no earlier than June 30, 2022, and must not previously have applied for a Transformational Award. - The proposed benchmarks and milestones outlined in the Catalyst Award proposal must have been successfully achieved.
+To maintain momentum, Catalyst Awardees with grants in progress who have hit their Catalyst milestones and benchmarks earlier than the official end date, or who are clearly on track to hit these, are welcome to apply. - The administrative lead applicant (Principal Investigator) must hold a full-time faculty appointment. - Pls and multi-Pls must be independent investigator(s) with demonstrated institutional support and the specialized space and facilities needed to conduct the proposed research. - Applicants and key personnel may not have funding for a similar project. - United States citizenship is not required; visa documentation is not required. - Each PI may submit only one application for a Transformational Award.